saradavoodabadi/titanic-tools/README.md

 # Titanic Tools

 Beginner-friendly Python package for simple **Titanic Survival Analysis**.
+The dataset for this project is publickly available in [Kaggle Dataset](https://www.kaggle.com/datasets/yasserh/titanic-dataset)

 ## Installation
 Clone this repo or download, then install in editable mode: